ys219/CMEECoursework/WEEK8miniProject/README.md

 # WEEK8
-`No cpntenes yet, this is for  consistancy`
+This repository is for CMEE MiniProject